 Outside of work, Jason is passionate about contributing to his hometown community of Saint John, New Brunswick and is a part owner of the National Basketball League of Canada’s Saint John Rip Tide.

-Dietmar has a Bachelor of Applied Science Degree in Honours Electrical Engineering from the University of Waterloo.
+Perrik has a Bachelor of Applied Science Degree in Honours Computer Engineering from the Queen’s University and a Master of Engineering in Nuclear Engineering from McMaster University.

 Sean Granville is Chief Nuclear Officer (CNO) at OPG.
 Sean was appointed to this position on May 1, 2018, after two and a half years as Deputy CNO.
 Prior to this, Sean spent three years at Point Lepreau Nuclear Generating Station in New Brunswick as the Site Vice President and CNO.
 During his tenure with NB Power, the station achieved improvement as measured by the World Association of Nuclear Operators (WANO) Peer Review.